arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 |         P0_09         |       RX or 1       |
 |         P0_20         |       TX or 2       |

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
+Please, refer to the [board pinout section](#pinout) of the user manual to localize them on the board.

-To begin with UART communication, you'll need to configure it first.
+To begin with UART communication, you will need to configure it first.
 In the `setup()` function, set the baud rate (bits per second) for UART communication:

 ```arduino
 // Start UART communication at 115200 baud
 Serial1.begin(115200);
 ```

 To read incoming data, you can use a `while()` loop to continuously check for available data and read individual characters.
-The code shown above stores the incoming characters in a String variable and process the data when a line-ending character is received:
+The code shown below stores the incoming characters in a String variable and processes the data when a line-ending character is received:

 ```arduino
 // Variable for storing incoming data